ntampellini/TSCoDe/README.md

 - **`SUPRAFAC`** - Only retain suprafacial orbital configurations in cyclical TSs.
 Thought for Diels-Alder and other cycloaddition reactions.

 - **`THRESH`** - RMSD threshold (Angstroms) for structure pruning.
 The smaller, the more retained structures (default is 1 A).
 For particularly small structures, a value of 0.5 is better suited, and it is set by default for TSs with less than 50 atoms.
-For dihedral embeds the default value is 0.2 A. Syntax: `THRESH=n`, where n is a number.
+For dihedral embeds, the default value is 0.2 A. Syntax: `THRESH=n`, where n is a number.